contentstack/gatsby-source-contentstack/README.md

       // API Key is a unique key assigned to each stack.
 This is required.
       api_key: `api_key`,

-      // Access Token is a read-only credential .
+      // Delivery Token is a read-only credential .
 This is required.
-      access_token: `access_token`,
+      deliver_token: `deliver_token`,

       // Environment where you published your data.
       environment: `environment`
     },